-In the case of the addition of an AC coupled BESS to an existing basic EG system single energy source (e.g., a PV only inverter), the additional BESS system shall be export limited so that the entire EG system does not exceed the limits of Table 4.1, Table 4.2, Table 4.3.
+In the case of the addition of an AC coupled BESS to an existing basic EG system, the entire EG system shall not exceed the export limits of Table 4.1, Table 4.2, Table 4.3.

 Exception: Where the original basic EG system single energy source (e.g., a PV only inverter) was installed prior to 14/2/2022 and is larger than 5 kVA or does not have an offtake agreement then the additional AC coupled BESS shall be limited to 0 kW export.